 Taking family photographs in a studio are a great way to capture memories.
-However, if you live in Northern Virginia, Maryland or Washington, D.C., better known as the DMV; there are many outdoor locations and famous sites where you can take photos of your family.
-Here are 10 of the best places for your next family portrait.
+However, if you live in Northern Virginia, Maryland or Washington, D.C., better known as the DMV; there are many outdoor locations and famous sites where you can take pictures for family.
+Here are 10 of the best places for your next family picture.

 (Please Note: taking professional photographs in Washington D.C. requires a photography permit, which costs $150 per day for 2-10 people.
 You can read more about portrait session permits and guidelines here.)